blold/help-center/docs/7_Security/README.md

 ### 6.1.3 TOTP Quick Description

-Time-based One-Time Password (TOTP) is the method of obtaining the 2FA login codes that Nauticus has elected to go with due to security concerns with the alternative "SMS" method.
-With TOTP you will run through the setup described below, then an algorithm will generate codes for you based on the current time and a "shared secret key" (more on this below).
+Nauticus has elected to use a 'Time-based One-Time Password (TOTP); as it offers increased security over the alternative "SMS" method.
+With TOTP an algorithm will generate codes for you based on the current time and a "shared secret key" (more on this below).

 ### 6.1.4 Setup 2FA

-It is strongly recommended that all users set up 2FA as soon as possible to protect their accounts.

-A username and password is easily hacked resulting in the loss of your funds.

-However by enabling 2FA a hacker would need access to your password AND your phone or device in order to log in to the exchange.
-It is also recommended that you seperately use a fingerprint or facial lock for your device, or a passcode.

-To enable 2FA first head to Google Play or the Apple Store and download either Google Authenticator, or as an alternative we would recommend Authy as having additional features which are quite useful.
+To enable 2FA first head to Google Play or the Apple Store and download either Google Authenticator, or Authy, which offers additional features.